StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-user-accounts/manage-user-accounts.md

 ## Delete a user account session

 Move through the **Sessions** section and select **Delete** next to the session you want to delete.
-The user is logged out of the TheHive interface.
+This logs the user out of the TheHive interface.

 ## Edit a user account password